 None of the Lezyne models in this test carry the IPX rating for water resistance like the Garmin or Wahoo Fitness models; however, it is still highly water resistant.
 During our testing of the Micro C GPS we didn't experience much in the way of inclement weather, although we did ride through some small creeks and even gave the unit a good long submersion in a glass of water.
 The Micro USB port's rubber cover is slightly more difficult to close than others we tested, but assuming the rubber cover is correctly placed the Micro C GPS can resist whatever nature throws your way, or even get fully submerged in water, though that's not exactly recommended.

-At a retail price of $140, we feel the Micro C GPS is an incredible value.
+At its modest retail price, we feel the Micro C GPS is an incredible value.
 The compact and lightweight unit is packed with all the features most people will ever need.
 Weight-conscious and budget-minded riders need to look no further.

 The Micro C is an incredible GPS cycling computer that comes in a tiny and lightweight package at an unbeatable price.
 It lost ground to its competitors due to its lack of maps and slightly less intuitive multi-function buttons.
 That being said, the Micro C has been packed with nearly all of the features most people could ever want with excellent smartphone integration and the ability to pair with ANT+ and Bluetooth Smart sensors.
+This is a good lightweight and affordable option for any type of cycling, especially users who aren't as concerned with mapping ad navigation.
 Sure it lacks the touchscreen bling of models like the Garmin Edge 820, but its less than half the price and half the weight and still gets the job done.
 If you want roughly the same features with a larger non-color screen then check out the Super GPS Enhanced.

 Other Versions and Accessories

-- The Micro C GPS is offered as a stand-alone computer as tested for $140.
-It is also available in two bundled packages, the Micro C GPS HR Loaded bundle includes a heart rate monitor and retails for $180.
+- The Micro C GPS is offered as a stand-alone computer as tested.
+It is also available in two bundled packages, the Micro C GPS HR Loaded bundle includes a heart rate monitor and retails for a bit more.

-- The Micro C GPS HRSC Loaded bundle includes a heart rate monitor and speed and cadence sensors and retails for $220.
+- The Micro C GPS HRSC Loaded bundle includes a heart rate monitor and speed and cadence sensors.

-- Lezyne makes a full line of GPS cycling computers including a non-color version of the Micro GPS ($130), the Super GPS Enhanced ($150), the Macro GPS Enhanced ($100), and the Mini GPS ($100), all of which are offered in the same packaged bundle options listed above with heart rate monitors and speed and cadence sensors.
-Lezyne's newest models, the Mega XL (also tested) and the Mega C, both retail for $200 and are the largest models they've made to date.
+- Lezyne makes a full line of GPS cycling computers including a non-color version of the Micro GPS, the Super GPS Enhanced, the Macro GPS Enhanced, and the Mini GPS, all of which are offered in the same packaged bundle options listed above with heart rate monitors and speed and cadence sensors.
+Lezyne's newest models, the Mega XL (also tested) and the Mega C, both retail for about two C-notes and are the largest models they've made to date.
 Both have class-leading battery life, large screens, pre-loaded maps, and off-line maps and navigation capabilities.

 — Jeremy Benson